geerlingguy/ansible-role-redis/README.md

     redis_requirepass: ""

 Set a password to require authentication to Redis.
 You can generate a strong password using `echo "my_password_here" | sha256sum`.

+    redis_protectsystem: true

+Redis-server can write to its own config file when in cluster mode so we permit writing there by default.
+If you are not using this feature, it is recommended that you replace the following lines with "ProtectSystem=full".

     redis_disabled_commands: []